carolrus/SongList/README.md

 Shared data between views is stored via a singleton class.

 The data from JSON db is loaded into an array when app starts.
+At the same time, it is added to the array a description random text and the path to a photo for each song.

 Auto layout constraints have been used to make the UI valid for different screen sizes, including portrait/landscape.

+## Unit Tests
+There are 2, currently, and they test:
+* The length of the generated random text
+* The number of items loaded from JSON db

 ## TODO
-* Move from JSON to Core Data
+* Move from JSON to Core Data (the app already has the support for Core Data)
 * Implement possibility to add and delete items

 ## Compatibility